The organ award application form is now closed.

-You can submit your personal statement and your referees can submit their references by email: as attachments, in either doc or pdf format, to the Admissions Officer at your first-choice college of preference.
+You can submit your personal statement and your referees can submit their references by email.
+These should be added as attachments, in either doc or pdf format, and emailed to the Admissions Officer at your first-choice college of preference.
 We encourage you to submit these documents by email, but they can if necessary be posted.
-Email and postal addresses for colleges can be found on the college pages of the Undergraduate Prospectus.
-(College information is also available here.)
+Email and postal addresses for colleges can be found on the college pages.

 Please ensure that emails and attachment file names clearly indicate your candidate name.

-For details of written work required in your subject, see the summary of written work requirements.
+For details of the written work required in your subject, see the summary of written work requirements.

 Candidates applying to read Music should submit two marked essays on any areas or aspects of music (or one of your other A-level subjects or equivalent if that is more convenient), and a marked sample of harmony and/or counterpoint where possible.
 Candidates may also submit one or more compositions.

 You do not need to send the written work until it is requested by the college - if it is required, you will be notified within a few days of the closing date for applications.

 The deadline for completing this form and for receipt of the personal statement and references is 12 noon on 1 September 2023.